 School: Harvard John A. Paulson School of Engineering and Applied Sciences

-The John A. Paulson School of Engineering and Applied Sciences (SEAS) at Harvard University seeks applicants for a position at either the tenure-track or tenured rank in the area of Applied Mathematics, with an expected start date of July 1, 2021.
-We welcome candidates in any area of applied mathematics broadly defined, including interfaces with all areas of engineering, physics, biology, earth and planetary sciences, economics and the social sciences, medicine, as well as mathematics and statistics.
+The John A. Paulson School of Engineering and Applied Sciences (SEAS) at Harvard University seeks applicants for a position at either the tenure-track or tenured rank in the area of Soft Materials, with an expected start date of July 1, 2022.
+We welcome candidates interested in experimental soft matter science and engineering, broadly defined, whose backgrounds can include materials science, mechanical, chemical and bioengineering, physics, or chemistry.

-We are seeking candidates with a record of theoretical or computational innovation, a vision for an original research program, and an interest in working collaboratively with experimentalists and theoreticians across multiple disciplines at the University.
-Candidates should have enthusiasm for teaching both graduate and undergraduate courses in applied mathematics and allied fields.
-We particularly encourage applications from historically underrepresented groups, including women and minorities.
+We are seeking candidates who have a record of innovative experimental work, a vision for an original research program, and an interest in collaborating across multiple disciplines at the University.
+Candidates should have enthusiasm for teaching both graduate and undergraduate courses in their own and related fields.

-A doctorate or terminal degree in Applied Mathematics or an allied field such as Physics or Engineering is required by the expected start date.
+A doctorate or terminal degree in Engineering, Physics, Chemistry, or a related field is required by the expected start date.

 Equal Opportunity Employer: